RedGuides/openvanilla/README.md

 # Open Vanilla

 Open Vanilla is a compilation of multi-boxing software for EverQuest.
-It's based on [MacroQuest](https://gitlab.com/macroquest/), with plugins and extras from the [RedGuides community](https://www.redguides.com).
+It's based on [MacroQuest](https://gitlab.com/macroquest/), with plugins and ❤️ from the [RedGuides community](https://www.redguides.com).
-### Not a gnome?
+### Not a gnome? ⚙️
-A supported version, [Very Vanilla🍦](https://www.redguides.com/community/resources/redguides-launcher.1255/) is available for contributors and subscribers.
-If you want to tinker, read on!
+The pre-built and supported version [Very Vanilla🍦](https://www.redguides.com/community/resources/redguides-launcher.1255/) is available for contributors and subscribers.
+If you'd rather tinker, read on!

 ---
 ## Build